rronkkeli/sha1-rs/readme.md

 Comparison hash for test.txt was generated with a tool shipped with 7-zip and for test strings a web tool was used.

+## Warning

+Do not use SHA-1 for authentication or to provide proof against tampering.
+It is not considered secure in that regard.
+Use SHA-2 or later instead.
+SHA-1 can be used for integrity checks for data that is transmitted or compressed but not for authenticity checks.
+In other words, do not use this in any application that needs security.

 ## Example usage

 Put lib.rs into a directory in your src.
 In this example the directory is named sha1.